 The Information Technology (I.T.) department is responsible for establishing, monitoring and maintaining computer technology, and electronic communications (e.g., telephony and e-mail) throughout the Tribal Government.
 For more information about the I.T.
 Department, click here.

 The Language/Culture Department works to provide Bodéwadmi language and culture opportunities to the membership and community.
 For more information about the Language & Culture Department and its offerings, click here.

 The primary focus of the Public Works Department is facilities management of all Tribal properties, this includes maintenance and repairs to the buildings and the upkeep of the grounds.
 Public Works currently manages all properties excluding the Gun Lake Casino, this means the Luella Collins Community Center, Camp Jijak, the Tribal Government campus and the Bradley Indian cemetery.
 For more information about the Public Works Department, click here.

 New Year’s Day (Jan 1)

 Tribal Recognition Day (Aug 23)

-*The Tribal Government is also closed the week between Christmas and New Year’s Day.*
+*Tribal Government Offices are also closed the week between Christmas and New Years*